UPDATE: A Boeing 777-200ER Asiana Airlines missed landing at San Francisco airport (photo / video)

 15 Update: 12 (Romania time): It appears that one of the victims was thrown from the plane when he hit the pier at the end of the runway and his tail broke off.
 The second victim was found fleeing the aircraft's fuselage.
 Both were on the rear seats of the 777-200ER plane, most likely on the left side.

-11 Update: 53 (Romania time): Authorities reported 2 dead (2 Chinese born in 1996 and 1997) and 182 of injured persons, 49 of them with more serious injuries - burns and internal fractures.
-123 people escaped without injury.
-It appears that the deceased were behind the plane.
-On board the Boeing 777-200ER Asiana Airlines were 291 passengers and 16 crew members.
+11 Update: 53 (Romania time): Authorities reported 2 deaths (2 Chinese born in 1996 and 1997) and 182 injured, 49 of them with more serious injuries - burns and internal fractures.
+123 people escaped unharmed.
+It appears that the dead were behind the plane.
+There were 777 passengers and 200 crew members on board the Boeing 291-16ER Asiana Airlines.

 At a first assessment of the case, it appears that the plane was misplaced at the landing and struck the tail end of the runway 28L.
 Thus the tail broke off and caused the aircraft to derail to the left.
 Several debris could be seen on the runway immediately after the accident, including parts of the tail of the aircraft.

 Passengers, as well as witnesses, say that the plane came too far to land, flew too close to the bay.
 One passenger said the pilot tried a go around at the last moment, running the engines at full speed a few moments before the impact.
 Even if the procedure failed, it may have saved lives.